The information below applies to 2024 application round which ended on 4 January.

 |C1 Advanced (former Cambridge Certificate of Advanced English, CAE)

 |A, B, or C

 |C2 Proficiency (former Cambridge Certificate of Proficiency in English, CPE)

 |A, B, C or C1

 |Pearson Test of English (PTE Academic)

 The minimum requirements are very strict.
-If your scores do not fulfill the minimum requirements, your application will not be processed further.
+If your scores do not fulfil the minimum score requirements, your application will not be processed further.
 You cannot combine scores from different test dates (e.g. TOEFL MyBest scores is not accepted).

 The language test requirement is waived for the following groups:

 Required background consists of sufficient studies in: